Malyue/jdsd/README.md

 ### Tips

-- If you have sth knowledge of deploy,you can deploy the program for you  server.
+- If you have sth knowledge of deploy,you can deploy the program for you server,you can reference the `deploy.sh` to use docker to deploy.
-- But it has sth problem in deploying,if you deploy in docker,it can't run automatically by the gocron,you can try to use `crontab` to controller it.
+- But it has sth problem in deploying,if you deploy in docker,it can't run automatically by the gocron,you can try to use `crontab` to controller it(you should change the time in the docker to solve this trouble).
 - The variable `emailInfo` is the info of sender，the receiver's mailbox is set in the variables `userInfos`